keu/docs/astro/add-user.md

 ---
-sidebar_label: 'Add a User'
+sidebar_label: 'Add a user'
-title: 'Add a User to Astro'
+title: 'Add a user to Astro'
 id: add-user
 description: Add a user to a either a Workspace or an Organization on Astro.
 ---